 Asbestos exposure and smoking act together to produce an increased risk of lung cancer in people exposed to both hazards.
 Fortunately, this means that people who have been exposed to asbestos can greatly reduce the risk of lung cancer by not smoking.

 For details on how to claim for mesothelioma, an asbestos cancer that affects the lining of the lungs: Click here >

-Symptoms of Asbestos induced lung cancer
+What are the Symptoms of Asbestos induced lung cancer?

 The main types of lung cancer are small cell lung carcinoma and non-small cell lung carcinoma.
 This distinction is important because the treatment varies; non-small cell lung carcinoma (NSCLC) is sometimes treated with surgery, while small cell lung carcinoma (SCLC) usually responds better to chemotherapy and radiation.